-Section 1 Sampling Techniques and Data Criteria JORC Code Explanation Commentary Sampling techniques Nature and quality of sampling (e.g. cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
-These examples should not be taken as limiting the broad meaning of sampling All new data collected from the Mt Edwards Lithium exploration project discussed in this report is in relation to Reverse Circulation (RC) drilling completed at the Faraday Lithium Prospect in 2022.
+Section 1 Sampling Techniques and Data Criteria JORC Code Explanation Commentary Sampling techniques Nature and quality of sampling (e.g. cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole All new data collected from the Mt Edwards Lithium exploration project discussed in this report is in relation to Reverse Circulation (RC) drilling completed at the Faraday Lithium Prospect in 2022.
 Samples were acquired at one metre intervals from a chute beneath a cyclone on the RC drill rig.
 Sample size was then reduced through a cone sample splitter.
-Two identical sub-samples were captured in pre- numbered calico bags, with typical masses ranging between 2 and Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
-3.5kg.
+Two identical sub-samples were captured in pre numbered calico bags, with typical masses ranging between 2 and 3.5kg.
 Care was taken to ensure that both original sub-samples and duplicate sub-samples were collected representatively, and therefore are of equal quantities.
-The remainder of the sample (the reject) has been retained in green plastic bags. sub-samples and ively, and therefore Aspects of the determination of mineralisation that are Material to the Public Report.
+The remainder of the sample (the reject) has been retained in green plastic bags.
+Aspects of the determination of mineralisation that are Material to the Public Report.
 In cases where 'industry standard' work has been done this would be relatively simple (e.g. 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
 In other cases more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
 Unusual commodities or mineralisation types (e.g. submarine nodules) may warrant disclosure of detailed information.
 All samples were assayed at single metre sample intervals.
 With sampling of the prospective pegmatite vein and 3-5m into the ultramafic waste rock host to ensure representative sampling.
 No other measurement tools related to sampling have been used in the holes for sampling other than directional/orientation survey tools.
-A 2 stage analysis was employed, Peroxide Fusion Digest with ICP-OES finish for Li, B, Be, Cs, Rb.
+A 2 stage analysis was employed, Peroxide Fusion Digest with ICP- OES finish for Li, B, Be, Cs, Rb.
 Li Borate fusion with XRF finish for Al, Ba, Ca, Fe, K, Mg, Mn, Nb, P, S, Sn, Sr, Ta, W. All Li Borate fusion with XRF finish results are pending.
 Drilling Techniques Drill type (e.g. core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (e.g. core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc).
-RC drilling at Faraday Lithium Prospect was carried out by Challenge Drilling, who are based in Kalgoorlie, Western Australia.
+All drilling at Faraday Lithium Prospect was carried out by Challenge Drilling, who are based in Kalgoorlie, Western Australia.
 Utilising a KWL350 RC drill rig with an on board 1100/350 compressor and additional truck mounted 1000cfm auxiliary, 850psi booster.
-A 143mm face sampling bit was used with cone splitter system for sample collection.
-Diamond core used an Austex 1550 drill rig drilling NQ2 with standard tube.
-Core was oriented using Reflex ACT III tool.
-Drillhole Type RC DD Total Number of holes 18 2 20 Metres Drilled 1089 61 1150 Total 95% 5% 100% Drill Sample Recovery Method of recording and assessing core and chip sample recoveries and results assessed.Measures taken to maximise sample recovery and ensure representative nature of the samples.Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of fine/coarse material.
-The geologist recorded the sample recovery during the drilling program, and these were overall very good.
+A 143mm face sampling bit was used with cone splitter system for sample collection Drillhole Type Number of holes Metres Drilled Total % RC 18 1089 100 Drill Sample Recovery Method of recording and assessing core and chip sample recoveries and results assessed.Measures taken to maximise sample recovery and ensure representative nature of the samples.Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of fine/coarse material.
+RC 18 1089 100 The geologist recorded the sample recovery during the drilling program, and these were overall very good.
 With all sampling being dry.
-Minor sample loss was recognised while sampling the first metre of some drill holes due to very fine grain size of the surface and near- surface material however all transitional and fresh samples have good sample recovery.
+Minor sample loss was recognised while sampling the first metre of some drill holes due to very fine grain size of the surface and near-surface material however all transitional and fresh samples have good sample recovery.
 No relationship between sample recovery and grade has been recognised.
+No